Grande Torino: 1946–47 season

 The wounds of war were healing and football returned to a single-round system.
 The league, due to the immediate difficulties to find the sixteen best teams, was played with a huge tournament of twenty teams, then occupying 38 days, from September to July 1947.
 Torino did not make substantial changes to its team, but had strengthened the park of players.
 Along with the return of Romeo Menti, came the midfielder Danilo Martelli from Brescia, the back-stopper Francesco Rosetta of Novara, the goalkeeper Dante Piani, the Vercellese Guido Tieghi.

 Still under coach Luigi Ferrero, Torino began the season with a home draw with Triestina, and, after the narrow victory away to Lazio, another draw with Sampdoria and a defeat to Venezia, who was relegated in that season.

-On the fifth day there was the derby with Juventus, which finished 0-0.
+On the fifth day there was the derby with Juventus, which finished 0–0.
 After five days, Torino managed to collect five points.
 From the sixth day, Torino collected six successive victories with the thirteenth day ahead.
 On the eighth day, 10 November 1946, Bologna arrived at the Filadelfia, unbeaten in seven games, with the keeper Glauco Vanz keeping a clean sheet since the beginning of the tournament.
 After a few minutes Giuseppe Grezar failed to convert a penalty, and around the 20th minute the ball reached Eusebio Castigliano, who scored from the edge of the area.
-Torino went on to win 4-0.
-In the locker room the president of Bologna was heard shouting to his team: "Are you crazy, don't you know that we also need to mark the midfielder in Turin?
-And you let one free!
-Do you know at least who is Castilian?"
+Torino went on to win 4–0.
+In the locker room the president of Bologna was heard shouting to his team: "Are you crazy, don't you know that we also need to mark the midfield in Torino?
+And you left one free!
+Do you even know who Castigliano is?"

-An even more resounding success of this phase came with a 7-2 win over Fiorentina, however, Torino lost the championship lead when they were defeated by Alessandria.
+An even more resounding success of this phase came with a 7–2 win over Fiorentina, however, Torino lost the championship lead when they were defeated by Alessandria.
 Along with the home draw with Modena two weeks after, it would be the last time that Torino would drop points before the end of the tournament.

 From the 21st round the Granata returned to the lead, gradually strengthening their position and subsequently winning the tournament, with a ten-point lead over Juventus.
 Torino, after a last misstep with Sampdoria (the only team in the tournament to take away three points out of four from Torino) put together a sixteen match unbeaten run, of which fourteen were victories, beginning with the derby won by Guglielmo Gabetto, to go to other successes such as the five goals against Inter and Atalanta, the six against Vicenza, Genoa and Milan.
 That attack ended with 104 goals scored, an average of nearly three per game, and with Valentino Mazzola Serie A top-scorer.